Buying bitcoin is not taxable

 When you sell bitcoin, you do not choose which bitcoin you sold.
 Instead, the CRA requires you to use your average cost (ACB) to calculate your capital gain or loss.

 Every time you buy bitcoin, your ACB changes.
 If you buy bitcoin at different prices over time, your average cost will move up or down.
+Your ACB is calculated cumulatively across every purchase you have ever made, not just within a single tax year.

 The date of each transaction, the amount of bitcoin bought or sold, the value in CAD, fees paid, and the wallets/exchanges used.